cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 4. Navigate back to the **helloworld-nodejs** *master* branch job on your Team Master and click the **Build Now** button in the left menu. <p><img src="img/intro/basic_syntax_build_now.png" width=550/>
 5. Your job will complete successfully.
 Note some things from the log:

-   1. The custom marker script - `nodejs-app/Jenkinsfile.template` - is being pulled from your forked **custom-marker-pipelines** forked repository and not from the **helloworld-nodejs** repository:
+   i.
+The custom marker script - `nodejs-app/Jenkinsfile.template` - is being pulled from your forked **custom-marker-pipelines** forked repository and not from the **helloworld-nodejs** repository:

   ```
   ...